 The Dynamic Columns encoding channel supports binning for numeric and date fields.

-Data tables have a wide variety of applications, but are most useful when comparing multiple categories of calculated values.
+Tables have a wide variety of applications, but are most useful when comparing multiple categories of calculated values.
 Visual charts struggle to display multiple categories of data without losing their audience.
-Data tables present data with multiple categories such that you can see which value applies to which slice of data.
+Tables present data with multiple categories such that you can see which value applies to which slice of data.

 The total cost to rent an apartment, including rent, cleaning fees, and security deposits organized by location and total area of the unit.

 Time spent working out and total calories burned during various exercises categorized by the type of exercise and time of day the exercised was performed.

 The following customization options are specific to table charts.
 To see all available customization options, see Customize Charts.